tokio-rs/prost/README.md

 ### MSRV

 `prost` follows the `tokio-rs` project's MSRV model and supports 1.70.
+Some crates' MSRV might be lower than this version, see each `rust-version` field of the manifest file.
 For more information on the tokio msrv policy you can check it out [here][tokio msrv]

 [tokio msrv]: https://github.com/tokio-rs/tokio/#supported-rust-versions